LanceGin/Mockman/README.md

 - [x] add blur event to jsonEditor
 - [ ] group the apis with tag
 - [ ] check the conflict of all mocks
+- [ ] add a log panel to show the logs of an active mock server process
+- [ ] add https support